 Chemotherapycan bring on premature menopause.
 And with it comes a slowing of the metabolism.
 That makes it harder to keep weight off.
 Menopause also causes you to gain more body fat and lose lean muscle.

-Many women who have chemotherapy for breast cancer have reported an average weight gain of about 5 to 8 pounds over a year.
-Some have reported gaining less while others have gained as much as 25 pounds.
+It’s common for women who have chemotherapy to gain about 5 to 14 pounds over a year.
+Some gain less, while others put on as many as 25 pounds.

-Women treated with steroids for breast cancer may also gain about 2 pounds a year.
-However, the weight gain usually becomes noticeable after weeks of continuous use.
+Women treated with steroids may also put on pounds, but the weight gain is usually seen only after weeks of continuous use.

-Hormone therapy is another treatment that can cause weight gain.
-Hormone therapy decreases the amount of estrogen and progesterone in females and testosterone in males.
-The treatment tends to cause an increase in body fat mass.
-At the same time, there's a decrease in muscle mass and a change in the way food is metabolized.
+Hormone therapy is another treatment that can cause it.
+This treatment lowers the amount of estrogen and progesterone in women and the amount testosterone in men.
+It tends to cause an increase in body fat, too.
+At the same time, there's a decrease in muscle mass and a change in the way your body converts food into energy.

 Many women taking tamoxifen have felt the drug was responsible for their weight gain.
-So far, though, no conclusive studies have shown a relationship between this hormone and weight gain.
+So far, though, no conclusive studies have shown a relationship between this hormone and the gains.

-Interestingly, weight gain is not typical in women who have undergone surgery alone.
-The same is true of women who have had surgery followed by radiation.
+Weight gain is not typical in women who've undergone surgery alone, or women who've had surgery followed by radiation alone.